Upcoming information sessions

 Past sessions

-Following efforts to optimize the Blue line extension project, the locations of certain operational infrastructures in the Anjou area have changed.
+Following efforts to optimize the Blue line project, the locations of certain operational infrastructures in the Anjou area have changed.

 The Anjou terminal station will have two entrance buildings to serve the areas west and east of Highway 25.
 After studying several scenarios with the project partners, we reviewed the locations of the infrastructures needed to operate the métro in Anjou and created a final plan.